MicrosoftDocs/cpp-docs/docs/cpp/for-statement-cpp.md

 [/Zc:forScope](../build/reference/zc-forscope-force-conformance-in-for-loop-scope.md) enables standard behavior of variables declared in for loops without needing to specify `/Za`.

-It is also possible to use the scoping differences of the **for** loop to redeclare variables under `/Ze` as follows:
+It's also possible to use the scoping differences of the **for** loop to redeclare variables under `/Ze` as follows:

 ```cpp
 // for_statement5.cpp